Les Monts d'Andaine

 Les Monts d'Andaine ([le mɔ̃ dɑ̃dɛn]) is a commune in the department of Orne, northwestern France.
 The municipality was established on 1 January 2016 by merger of the former communes of Saint-Maurice-du-Désert and La Sauvagère (the seat).

+Geography

+The commune is made up of the following collection of villages and hamlets, La Serrière, L'Hermangère, Le Domaine, Le Mont Oiselet, La Bêlère, Les Landes and Les Monts-d'Andaine.

+It is 3810 ha in size.
+The highest point in the commune is 256 m.